WillNickols/dinemites/README.md

 imputed to be present most confidently while those not seen after day 93 are less confidently imputed.

-### 3.3 Setting up covariates {#setting-up-covariates}
+### Setting up covariates

 DINEMITES includes three models for distinguishing old from persistent
 infections: a Bayesian model, a clustering model, and a simple model.
 The simple model and clustering model do not use information beyond allele presence and absence patterns, but the
 Bayesian model relies on modeling the rate at which infections occur newly and after previous infections.
-To this end, a variety of covariates can be included that affect the probability an infection will be observed at a given time for a given subject.
-The following code adds columns, for each imputed dataset:
+To this end, we can include a variety of covariates that affect the probability an infection will be observed at a given time for a given subject.
+The following functions add columns of covariates for each imputed dataset:

 1. `add_present_infection`: Adds an indicator of whether there is an infection from any allele.
-2. `add_persistent_column`: Adds an indicator of whether there has been an infection with each row's allele before that time.
-This corresponds to the intuition that the probability of observing an allele at any point in the future might be higher than at baseline because the parasite might still be present, even if not typically detectable.
+2. `add_persistent_column`: Adds an indicator of whether there has been an infection with each row's allele before that row's time.
+This corresponds to the intuition that the probability of observing an allele at any point in the future might be higher than at baseline because the parasite might still be present, even after a long gap.
 3. `add_persistent_infection`: Adds an indicator of whether there has been an infection from any allele before that row's time.
 4. `add_lag_column`: Adds an indicator of whether there has been an infection with each row's allele in the last `30` (default) days.
-This corresponds to the intuition that the probability of observing an allele again shortly after observing the allele is higher than at baseline because the parasite is likely still present.
+This corresponds to the intuition that the probability of observing an allele shortly after previously observing the allele is higher than the probability of observing it at baseline because the parasite is likely still present.
-5. `add_lag_infection`: Adds an indicator of whether there has been an infection with any row's allele in the last `30` (default) days.
+5. `add_lag_infection`: Adds an indicator of whether there has been an infection with any allele in the last `30` (default) days.
 6. `add_treatment_column`: Adds indicators of whether there was treatment for the row's allele between 1 and 10 days ago (default) for the `treatment_acute` column and 10 or more days ago (default) for the